Time reversal of reflected Brownian motion with Poissonian resetting: Brownian motion with stochastic resetting on the half-line

 Let \( B := \{B_t, t \geq 0 \} \) be the one-dimensional Brownian motion with law \( g(t, z) = e^{-z^2/ 4t}/\sqrt{4 \pi t} \), and \( N := \{N_t, t \geq 0 \} \) be an independent Poisson process with intensity \( r>0 \).
 The idea is to use the Poisson process to formulate a stochastic differential equation with jumps, a relevant reference on this topic is \cite{bass-sde-jumps}.
 We proceed as in \cite[Formula (4)]{sde-resetting} and define the jump-diffusion process:

 where \( x \) is the starting point and \( x_r \) the resetting point, with \( x, x_r \in \mathbb{R} \).
 Intuitively, when the Poisson process does not jump, \( X \) is simply a Brownian motion, but when a jump occurs, it restarts from the position \( x_r \).
+The same idea was also used in \cite{pal2017integral}.

 Now, we compute the generator by reasoning as in \cite{generators}.
 Considering a small \( t > 0 \), since the probability that \( N_t \) makes two jumps is \( o(t^2) \), we focus only on the probability of having zero or one jump: